rayyaw/flash-patcher/README.md

 ### Nested Patch Files

-You can execute arbitrary patch files within the main file.
+You can apply arbitrary patch files within the main file.
 These can be executed as follows:

 ```
-exec-patch file.patch
+apply-patch file.patch
 ```

 ### Python Files